 Get Quickly Prepared To Pass The GED Test.

-The HSE program is for adults who never completed high school and gives them the opportunity to acquire an equivalent degree.
+The exam is for adults who never completed high school and gives them the opportunity to acquire an equivalent degree.

 There are four individual GED subtests (modules) in Literacy, Math, Social Studies, and Science.